Fear, distress, relief. The many emotions of the pandemic can be found in Italy’s pharmacy testing lines.

 Perilli, before entering the pharmacy to pay, raised his arms to the sky.

-“Thank god,” he said.
+“Thank God,” he said.

-After coming back outside, he explained that he had been thinking of his wife, who died five months ago of covid.
+After coming back outside, he explained that he had been thinking of his wife, who died five months ago of covid-19.

 There on the sidewalk, Perilli described calling the ambulance after she kept fainting.
-He described her initial text messages from the hospital, before she took a turn for the worse and was ventilated.
+He described her initial text messages from the hospital, before she took a turn for the worse and was put on a ventilator.
 She was only 63, not in great health, but Perilli, 75, had long joked that he had picked a younger partner because he would get to die first and avoid being alone.

 “I was kidding,” he said.
 “But it was real.”